 Newly diagnosed?
-What to ask the doctor
+What to ask, what are your options?

 - What kind of cancer do I have?
 Where is it?